 Why we're rethinking wastewater

-Mandatory upgrades to unaffordable and unreliable septic systems is a problem too.
+Cesspool pollution is a problem in Hawaiʻi.
+Mandatory upgrades to unaffordable and unreliable septic systems are a problem too.

 Water Infrastructure designed in Hawai'i for Hawai'i.